 Aosta is also known to be the Rome of the Alps.
 Why on earth?
 Guess it!
 Its Roman ruins are still visible and well preserved.
 Amongst the most important attractions, there is the Roman theatre, the August Arch, the Roman Bridge, Sant’Orsola Cathedral, the Roman Forum, the Town Hall, etc

 Aosta is renowned for its wines, cheese, meat, and honey.
 Amongst the typical drinks, a local liquor called Genepì stands out for its ancient origins and it’s made out the installation of an infusion of black or white Genepy flower stalks.

 When is the best time to go to Aosta?

 The town has it own ski slope (Pila) which is connected to the city by a cable car that starts just right from the city center.
-However, Aosta and its surroundings can be the ideal destination for all those that do not like travelling during the hot Italian summer temperatures and prefer to enjoy fresher temperatures even in the summer.
-Late spirng and early autumn is heaven for camping or hiking around.
+However, Aosta and its surroundings can be the ideal destination for all those that do not like traveling during the hot Italian summer temperatures and prefer to enjoy fresher temperatures even in the summer.
+Late spring and early autumn is heaven for camping or hiking around.

 Why would you recommend us to visit Aosta?

 I would recommend all of my foreign friends to go and visit Aosta firstly because it is a place where one can enjoy at once amazing natural sceneries in the outskirts and historical ruins in the cities.

 The Valley is an alternative destination, off the beaten path and very close to France.
 The region is also scattered by medieval castles and forts like the one below.
 All of them can be reached on a day trip from the city center.